 No Medical Exam policies are great, but there are some risks involved.
 If your main reason for applying for a No Exam policy is because you’re concerned about a preexisting health condition — You may not like the outcome.

 It’s always a good reminder that if you lie on any life insurance application, it’s considered fraud.
 If a life insurance company finds this out – they may not pay the death benefit.
 Remember: The point of life insurance isn’t to get approved; It’s to pay a death benefit when your family needs it most.
 Honesty is always the best policy.

 No Medical Exams can also be more expensive when compared to a traditional policy.
 The good news is that premiums are getting better every year because more No Medical Exam companies are competing for this business.
 In some situations the price difference isn’t significant.

 Your Mind Is Set: You Want a No Exam Life Insurance Policy

 Since you don’t mind paying a little more and you want a policy approved quickly – here’s what you need to do:

 - Get Quotes: First thing is to get instant no medical exam life insurance quotes here.
 You can compare rates to policies that require a medical exam here.

-- Call Us at 888-411-1329: We can help with customized quotes based on your specific goals, health and lifestyle.
+- Contact us: We can help with customized quotes based on your specific goals, health and lifestyle.